NVIDIA/JAX-Toolbox/docs/profiling.md

 The tooltip contains information about the lines of your JAX program's Python source code that led to this kernel being emitted, as well as the relevant HLO code.
+[This page](https://openxla.org/xla/operation_semantics) may help to understand the HLO code.
+Note that there are two different HLO fields in the tooltip: "HLO" and "Called HLO", where in this example the latter is empty.
+In the case of fused kernels, the "Called HLO" field shows the body of the fused computation.